-- No outside help will be allowed from anyone (i.e., no phone calls, e-mails etc.).
-Consultants from the software companies will be available in the initial stages of the day for brief questions specific to the use of their software.
+No outside help will be allowed from anyone (i.e., no phone calls, e-mails etc.).

-- Student teams competing will not be allowed to view the presentations of the other teams in the preliminary rounds.
-Non-finalist teams may stay and watch finalist teams present in the final round.
+Student teams competing will not be allowed to view the presentations of the other teams in the preliminary rounds.
+Non-finalist teams are encouraged to stay and watch finalist teams present in the final round.